Annual Contest

 Submission Guidelines

-- The 2025 contest will open June 1.
+• The 2026 contest opened June 1.
 The deadline will be August 31.
-Submit your entries using the following form: https://bit.ly/SFPAcontest2025
+Submit your entries now!

 Confirmation of receipt of your submission should follow within 3 days.